MEET THE TEAM

 Melissa loves writing and literature, and is passionate about words and the power of language.
 She also loves all things a bit quirky or eccentric, and has a bit of a penchant for all things that have fallen out of fashion (quills, ink pots, leather journals, compasses!).
 Melissa also hosts online blog Mel and Jona and creates YouTube vlogs with her husband.
 Find her on Facebook, Twitter & Instagram.

 A freelance writer, Rebecca blogs about her journey from self-confessed townie to country bumpkin.
-Discover how it's going over at Margot Tries the Good Life.
+Moving from a chocolate box cottage in the village to a derelict farmhouse with four acres, she can usually be found knee-deep in mud or chasing errant ducks.
+Discover how it's going over at Margot Tries the Good Life, or follow her on Instagram.